shlublu/awsmate/README.md

 * Tests status: ![tests status](https://github.com/shlublu/awsmate/actions/workflows/tests.yaml/badge.svg?branch=master)

-Should you ancounter any bug or problem of any kind, please feel free to open an issue according to our [contribution guidelines](https://awsmate.readthedocs.io/en/latest/contributing.html).
+Should you encounter any bug or problem of any kind, please feel free to open an issue according to our [contribution guidelines](https://awsmate.readthedocs.io/en/latest/contributing.html).

 ## Examples